 Designate a meeting spot.
-Before skiing, designate a meeting place where girls can contact a supervising adult.
+Before skiing, designate a meeting place where skiers can contact a supervising adult.

 Recover from a fall.
 The act of hoisting back up while wearing skis can be a cumbersome process.
-Have girls learn how to get back up on their skis.
+Have members learn how to get back up on their skis prior to beginning the route.

 Prepare for emergencies.
-Ensure the presence of a waterproof first aid kit and a first-aider with a current certificate in first aid, including adult and child CPR or CPR/AED, who is prepared to handle cases of frostbite, cold exposure, hypothermia, sprains, fractures, and altitude sickness.
+Ensure the presence of a waterproof first aid kit and a first aider with a current certificate in first aid, including adult and child CPR or CPR/AED, who is prepared for cases of frostbite, cold exposure, hypothermia, sprains, fractures, and altitude sickness.
 Emergency transportation should be available.
-If any part of the activity is located 30 minutes or more from emergency medical services, ensure the presence of a first-aider with wilderness first aid.
-Girls must be trained in winter survival (such as snow-cave building, whiteouts, and avalanche avoidance), as needed.
-Search-and-rescue procedures are written out in advance and arrangements are made for medical emergencies and evacuation procedures.
+If any part of the activity is located 30 minutes or more from emergency medical services, ensure the presence of a first aider with Wilderness First Aid certification.
+Participants must be trained in winter survival (such as snow-cave building, whiteouts, and avalanche avoidance), as needed.
+Search and rescue procedures are written out in advance and arrangements are made for medical emergencies and evacuation procedures.

-Follow cross-country ski-safety standards.
+Follow cross-country skiing safety standards.
 Ski area rules are explained and observed:

-- Girls should ski under control to avoid other skiers and objects. - Girls must yield the right-of-way to those already on the trail.
-They step to the side to let faster skiers pass.
-A descending skier has the right of way. - A faster skier should indicate her desire to pass by calling "track, please." - Girls do not ski close to the edge of an embankment or a cliff. - Girls must not walk on ski trails.
+- Ski under control to avoid other skiers and objects. - Yield the right-of-way to those already on the trail.
+They step to the side to let the faster skier pass.
+A descending skier has the right of way. - A faster skier should indicate the desire to pass by calling "track, please." - Never ski close to the edge of an embankment or a cliff. - Do not walk on ski trails.

-- Skis

-- Ski poles
+- Skis and ski poles

 - Boots

 - Water-resistant gloves or mittens

 - Heavy insulating socks

-- A winter hat
+- Winter hat

-- Thermal underwear or long johns (as necessary)
+- Thermal underwear or long underwear (as necessary)

 - Sunglasses or ski goggles to protect eyes from glare

-- A water bottle
+- Water bottle

-- High-energy food (such as fruits and nuts) - A daypack to carry personal belongings
+- High-energy food (such as fruits and nuts)

+- A daypack to carry personal belongings